laravel-pay/website/docs/about.md

 ## Suggesting a new Payment Provider

-Please create an issue in the [channels repo](https://github.com/laravel-pay/payment-providers) for your suggestion.
+Please create an issue in the [providers repo](https://github.com/laravel-pay/payment-providers) for your suggestion.
 Include links to the API documentation and provider's site.

 ## Contributing